python/mypy/docs/source/command_line.rst

     -   The function has a ``None`` or ``Any`` return type
     -   The function has an empty body and is marked as an abstract method, is in a protocol class, or is in a stub file
-    -  The execution path is unreachable; for example, if an exception is always raised
+    -  The execution path can never return; for example, if an exception is always raised

     Passing in :option:`--no-warn-no-return` will disable these error